Images help a lot in driving traffic to your blog or website.

 As i said earlier,

 Images are helpful to grab your visitor attention or breaking your long content using images.
-Post having Images shared more than post which is not having an Images.
+Post having Images shared more than the post which is not having an Images.

 Biggest problem of using images is it’s increases page size.